FelixGruen/featurevis/README.md

 graphical_occlusion(net, im, im_, {32, 16});
 ```

-Maybe we want out occlusion box to have a specific color.
+Maybe we want our occlusion box to have a specific color.
 Then we can specify it as RGB:

 ```Matlab
 graphical_occlusion(net, im, im_, 'BoxColor', [128 64 -128], {32, 16});